Twitter

 Great for surfers

-Barbados is a surfer’s paradise, where waves travel thousands of kilometres along the bottom of the sea before finally unloading on the island’s coral reefs.
+Barbados is a surfer’s paradise where waves travel thousands of kilometres along the bottom of the sea, before finally coming to rest on the island’s coral reefs.

-Barbados experiences good surf almost all year round, so even if you’ve never tried it before, there’s never been a better time to give it a try!
+Barbados experiences good surf almost all year round, so even if you’ve never tried it before, there’s no better place to get out on a surf board!

-The great weather makes the island ideal for golf, and there are numerous world class clubs and courses, including our own here at the Royal Westmoreland.
+The great weather makes the island ideal for golf and there are numerous world class clubs and courses, including our very own golfing at Royal Westmoreland.

 Tropical seasonal fruit